 National Fellowships and Awards Committee

-The National Fellowships and Awards Committee was formed in November 2013 to serve as the official clearinghouse for all student scholarship/fellowship opportunities and applications.
-The fundamental purpose of the National Fellowships and Awards Committee is to increase the number of Morehouse students who receive prestigious scholarships and fellowships from external colleges, universities and other academic entities.
+We formed the National Fellowships and Awards Committee in November 2013 to serve as the official clearinghouse for all student scholarship/fellowship opportunities and applications.
+The purpose of the National Fellowships and Awards Committee is to increase the number of Morehouse students who receive scholarships and fellowships from external colleges, universities, and other academic entities.

 For those opportunities that require Morehouse College’s endorsement, this committee manages the nomination process and selects the nominees.